J-F-Liu/toolbox/Tool/Rust.md

 You can write fantastically effective code with Rust, but you don't have to!
 In a lot of cases, you'll be fine using .clone().
 A lot of the time it's entirely fine to just write code that works with minimal effort.

 Just because Rust allows you to write super cool non-allocating zero-copy algorithms safely, doesn’t mean every algorithm you write should be super cool, zero-copy and non-allocating.

+### rlib

+An rlib is an archive file, which is similar to a tar file.
+This file format is specific to rustc, and may change over time.
+This file contains:

+- Object code, which is the result of code generation.
+This is used during regular linking.
+There is a separate .o file for each codegen unit.
+The codegen step can be skipped with the -C linker-plugin-lto CLI option, which means each .o file will only contain LLVM bitcode.

+- LLVM bitcode, which is a binary representation of LLVM's intermediate representation, which is embedded as a section in the .o files.
+This can be used for Link Time Optimization (LTO).
+This can be removed with the -C embed-bitcode=no CLI option to improve compile times and reduce disk space if LTO is not needed.

+- rustc metadata, in a file named lib.rmeta.

+- A symbol table, which is generally a list of symbols with offsets to the object file that contain that symbol.
+This is pretty standard for archive files.

+Rust doesn't have a stable ABI, so you can't use rlib with Cargo.
+To link a crate to rlib file, you may use rustc's --extern flag.

 ## Notes